Academic Planning Guide

 - Health: Health 1 and Health 2

 Credit Recovery for AP, dual-credit or elective courses are not offered.
 Course offerings are subject to change based on Teacher of Record availability and funding.
-Students interested in credit recovery should contact their counselor prior to and during the forecasting season.
+Students interested in credit recovery should contact their counselor prior to and during the course selection season.
 See counselors or Administration for details.

 Course Repetition